 Amazon has about a 15% success rate for first-time sellers, with that rate jumping to about 50% over the long haul.
 One of the biggest reasons is not finding the right products to sell.
 If you can’t give buyers what they want, they have plenty of other options.
 RepricerExpress wants to help you learn the best ways to find products to sell on Amazon, especially if you’re into dropshipping.

 Your approach should consist of using software and apps to help you out.
 Going the manual route can be fine, especially if you have a good instinct for recognising hits, but it’s not very sustainable for the long-term.

-We wrote a post on our sister site, FeedbackExpress, about the best Amazon product and sourcing tools you can use, so hop over there and take a look.
+We wrote a post on our sister site, FeedbackExpress, about the best Amazon product and sourcing tools.

 2. Filter Products Based on Reviews

 There are two ways to use reviews when looking for potentially good dropshipping products: quantity and quality.

 - Quantity: You want to look for products that have some reviews but not too many.
 That’s because too few reviews means an uphill climb for building product visibility and too many means you’ll be facing a lot of competition.
 There’s a Chrome extension called Amazon Sort – Number of Reviews that can help you sort by the number of reviews.

 - Quality: Again, you’re looking for a sweet spot where the reviews are pretty good.
 Avoid anything below three stars because that could lead to potential headaches down the road.
 And avoid products with all five-star reviews because that usually means the reviews have been bought.

 When looking at reviews, also make note of what people are saying.
 Is there a consistent theme to complaints?
 If so, that gives you a strong indication of what you should improve before selling the products.
 And same goes for positive patterns — keep that up when you’re selling to cash in on the product’s inherent appeal.

 3. Get Products in the Sweet Spot for Sales Rank